mmoh-i/zero_day/README.md

 concept guides.
 See 'git help <command>' or 'git help <concept>' to read about a specific subcommand or concept.
-See 'git help git' for an overview of the system. zero_day is a project from alx to perfect the use of git & git commands
+See 'git help git' for an overview of the system.